 Alternative avenues for dispute resolution may be considered and these could include:

-- Unlawful discrimination - the Australian Human Rights Commission, or the Queensland Human Rights Commission
+1. Complaints regarding the decisions and actions taken by USC with respect to these Guidelines – Queensland Ombudsman Unlawful discrimination - the Australian Human Rights Commission, or the Queensland Human Rights Commission

 2. Workplace bullying – Workplace Health and Safety Queensland (WHSQ), WorkCover Queensland (WCQ), Fair Work Commission, the Police

 3. Health, Safety and Wellbeing - refer to Director, Human Resources

 4. The Dispute Resolution Procedures of the Enterprise Agreement